 20 July 2018 Business News in Brief PR Musings Trends

-Trump and Brand Controversialsm
+Trump and Brand Controversialism

 Love him or loathe him, Trump has consistently held the front pages of Europe’s biggest media outlets over the past week with his unpolitical comments and general lack of social etiquette.
 Europe’s political pains aside, watching Trump in action on Brexit, on Russia and even on our much loved Royal Family, is a little like watching a car crash.
 As it unfolds in front of you, you are drawn to it, reeling and horrified from the affront – can he really be that arrogant?
 Surely not?
 He may not be winning hearts and minds, but he sure is getting attention.
-Let’s take a look at Trump and brand controversialsm.
+Let’s take a look at Trump and brand controversialism.

 Far from the occasional gaffe, Trump’s brand of arrogance has been carefully crafted.
 It’s even been given its own label – controversialism.
 Yet, it’s not unique to the leader of the free world.
 It’s lesson no.1 in the PR manual for start-ups and a proven way to get noticed, just look at Uber.
 By carefully causing outrage, the subject is attracting attention and managing the message.
 Maybe Trump doesn’t need to get noticed but he does need to communicate to voters and his America First controversialism is doing just that.